-One of the newest issues to confront a property manager or a building manager is the one of using scent in cleaning products or to use fragrances to “freshen” specific rooms such as washrooms, lobbies, cafeterias and general office, classroom areas.
+One of the newest issues to confront a building manager is the one of using scent in cleaning products or to use fragrances to “freshen” specific rooms such as washrooms, lobbies, cafeterias and general office.

 - Educate building occupants.
 It is important to explain why the policy is in place and the health of individuals is at stake.
 You may choose to include brochures or flyers in payroll envelopes, publish articles in company newsletter, or give presentations.
 In any case, the goal is to inform all employees of the health concerns related to scents and why the policy is needed.

 - Review cleaning frequencies and cleaning tasks.
 Areas where odour can be troublesome such as washrooms and kitchens should be reviewed to ensure any offensive odours do not persist.